secureli/azure-docs/articles/key-vault/key-vault-soft-delete-powershell.md

 > - Use the following query if you notice you're not seeing the soft-delete enabled property described in this topic: `$vault = Get-AzureRmKeyVault -VaultName myvault; $vault.EnableSoftDelete`.

-For Key Vault specific refernece information for PowerShell, see [Azure Key Vault PowerShell reference](https://docs.microsoft.com/powershell/module/azurerm.keyvault/?view=azurermps-4.2.0).
+For Key Vault specific reference information for PowerShell, see [Azure Key Vault PowerShell reference](https://docs.microsoft.com/powershell/module/azurerm.keyvault/?view=azurermps-4.2.0).

 ## Required permissions